THE ALTERED SHORELINES PROJECTS

 CURRENCY: FOUR EXPERIMENTS IN THE DIGITAL POEM.
 Distributed on YouTube.
 Co-created with writer Nick Monfort.

 SOMETHING THAT HAPPENED ONLY ONCE.
 2007.
 Animated Panorama.
 DVD.
 23 minutes.

 ABOUT RODERICK COOVER

 Roderick Coover (b.
-1967) is Director of the MFA Program in Film and Media Arts at Temple University, and Founder of the Graduate Certificate Program in Documentary Arts and Ethnographic Practices.
-His works traverse experimental arts of fictional and nonfictional expression through images.
-These include experimental works made for cinema, interactive cinema, database cinema, photographic installation, photographic publication, web media, gaming media and scholarship.
+1967) is Director of the MFA Program in Film and Media Arts at Temple University, and Founding Director of the Graduate Certificate Program in Documentary Arts and Ethnographic Practices.
+He has pioneered emergent forms of cinema with works made for screen, interactive media, database cinema, photographic installation, photographic publication, web media, gaming media and scholarship.
 His works -- both of fact and fiction -- blend arts and research, and blur conventional, discipinary boundaries.
 He holds degrees from the University of Chicago(PhD 1999), Brown University (MA 1994) and Cornell University (1989).
 He has received Fulbight, Mellon, Whiting and LEF awards, among others.
 He lives in Philadelphia.

 ABOUT THIS WEBSITE

 This site features solo and collaborative works by the artist Roderick Coover.
 The works featured were created between 1996-present.
 These works include experimental and interactive documentary projects, narrative projects, and hybrid works using time-based media such as film and video.
 They also include